 (That’s a period).
 Repeat the previous edit command.
 I use this all the time.
 Did you just add a line (e.g. using “o” or “O”) that you need to duplicate five more times with only slight modifications?
 Hit “5.” to repeat that operation, then make your modifications; no copy/paste needed.

-In a boring text editor, you are limited to very basic operations: highlight some text, delete it, type more text.
+A boring text editor limits you to very basic operations: highlight some text, delete it, type more text.
 Vim has the ability to highlight (it’s called “visual” mode), but I rarely use it.
 It is often much faster to achieve the same thing using a few editing commands.

-I frequently need to correct some text that doesn’t fall neatly onto a token or word boundary.
-Fortunately, operations like “c” (correct) and “d” (delete) have a number of operators that may be applied to them:
+I frequently need to change some text that doesn’t fall neatly onto a token or word boundary.
+Fortunately, operations like “c” (change) and “d” (delete) have a number of suffixes that affect their behavior:

 - t<char> – exclusive match: continue up to (but not including) the next <char> on this line

 - f<char> – inclusive match: continue up to (and including) the next <char> on this line